Energy-Lab-Pollution/twitter_search/README.md

 For the filtering part:

 Go to the `twitter_filtering` directory and execute the `__main__.py` file.
-The script will filter the users (still not implemented in the file) and lists based on the specified criteria.
+The script will filter the users and lists based on the specified criteria.